 - The institution and the persons directly involved with the institution must strictly comply with certain integrity and transparency requirements;

-- A director and policymakers may not be able treat the institutions’ assets as personal assets., therefore they are not allowed to have individually a majority in the power of the institution;
+- Directors and policymakers may not be able treat the institutions’ assets as personal assets, therefore they are not allowed to have individually a majority in the power of the institution;

-- A PBO may not retain more assets than reasonably required for the institution’s work.
-For this reason the institution’s assets must remain limited;
+- A PBO may not retain more assets than reasonably required for the institution’s goals.
+For this reason, the institution’s assets must remain in balance with the goals;

 - The board of directors’ remuneration must be restricted to an expense allowance or a minimum attendance fee, thus no ordinary salary;